cwithac/lyrics/README.md

 - Initial layout for better responsive design.
 - Allow game reset with less restrictions.
 - Allow name input at any time.
-- Star levels reveal rounds at same location.
+- Star levels reveal rounds at same location, star levels are colored already for default
 - Update for more than two players (including constructor functions, single layout format).
 - Color animation of score upon increase.
+- Tie breaker condition

 ### Resources: